hugberg/kamstrup_emoncms/README.md

 # kamstrup_emoncms
+Test loading data to Emoncms with python.

+todo
-Connects your Kamstrup electric utility meter with Emoncms.
+//Connects your Kamstrup electricity utility meter with Emoncms.
 This code is largely based on bsdphk PyKamstrup code with added support for emoncms API